-Despite concerns regarding the impact of the new sanctions on the conflict dynamics, negotiations continued throughout July under the tutelage of Sudan’s President Bashir, and Kiir and Machar signed an Agreement on Outstanding Issues of Governance and Responsibility Sharing in Khartoum on 5 August 2018.
-The South Sudan Opposition Alliance and Former Detainees also signed the agreement, which calls for the reinstatement of Machar as first Vice President and the creation of an independent boundaries commission to address the number of states and their boundaries.
-A “final” agreement addressing the distribution of ministerial posts, humanitarian issues, and justice and reconciliation issues was reached in September 2018, when the two sides signed the Revitalised Agreement on the Resolution of the Conflict in South Sudan in the Ethiopian capital, Addis Ababa.
-According to some South Sudan specialists, the renewed impetus for a rapprochement was driven by the desire of Mr Kiir and Mr Machar to avoid targeted individual sanctions from the US government and the UN for their role in the continuing cycles of violence.
-Once again, however, fresh violence in South Sudan just days after the government and rebels signed the power-sharing deal cast doubts on the durability of the agreement.
+Despite concerns regarding the impact of the new sanctions on the conflict dynamics, negotiations continued throughout July 2018 under the tutelage of Sudan’s President Bashir, and Kiir and Machar signed an Agreement on Outstanding Issues of Governance and Responsibility Sharing in Khartoum on 5 August 2018.
+The South Sudan Opposition Alliance and Former Detainees also signed the agreement, which called for the reinstatement of Machar as first Vice President and the creation of an independent boundaries commission to address the number of states and their boundaries.
+A “final” agreement addressing the distribution of ministerial posts, humanitarian issues, and justice and reconciliation issues was reached in September 2018, when the two sides signed the Revitalised Agreement on the Resolution of the Conflict in South Sudan (R-ARCSS) in the Ethiopian capital, Addis Ababa.
+According to some South Sudan specialists, the renewed impetus for a rapprochement was driven by the desire of Kiir and Machar to avoid targeted individual sanctions from the US government for their role in the continuing cycles of violence.

 Coerce the main parties to agree to a negotiated settlement of the conflict, including a permanent ceasefire.

 Constrain both sides from continuing to carry out military operations (including against civilians).